 What Does Celluloid Look Like?

 Most people recognize the pale yellow pieces with graining meant to simulate ivory as celluloid these days.
 In fact, celluloid was often referred to as “French Ivory” in its heyday to give it a little more snob appeal and is sometimes marked as such, although the composition has nothing at all to do with genuine ivory harvested from animal tusks.
-Another similar term, Ivory Pyralin, is sometimes found stamped on these pieces as well.
+Another similar term for celluloid, Ivory Pyralin, is sometimes found stamped on these pieces as well.

 Celluloid took many forms and colors during the time it was being used.
-It was inexpensive, easy to work with and durable when new (although it can deteriorate over time, as noted below).
-If you look around you can find knife handles, holiday decorations, razors, hair ornaments, dresser sets and even jewelry made up of celluloid, and many of these are still in good condition today.
+It was inexpensive, easy to work with, and durable when new (although it can deteriorate over time, as noted below).
+If you look around you can find knife handles, holiday decorations, razors, hair ornaments, dresser sets, and even jewelry made up of celluloid, and many of these are still in good condition today.

 While some of these items, especially dresser sets, can be found in the common pale yellow coloring, there are many other ways this plastic was colored and decorated.

 Some celluloid bangle bracelets decorated with row upon row of colorful rhinestones can be worth several hundred dollars apiece to the right person.
 This rivals prices being paid for jewelry made of another popular vintage plastic, Bakelite, also known as Catalin.

 In comparison, celluloid is much lighter in weight and density than Catalin.